Westport Property - Dundee

 • Identifies risks and recommends repairs

 Additionally, a copy must be furnished to the local authority within 7 days upon request.
 This certificate is initially obtained before letting a property.
 It remains valid for up to five years, although more frequent inspections may be advised based on the electrician’s assessment of the installation’s condition.
+By adding EICR renewal to your landlord inspection checklist, you can maintain compliance and safeguard your tenants effectively.

 Building Safety Certificates For Landlords